-- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.3.
-The Council will follow any regulations and statutory guidance issued in accordance with the Act and will have regard to any codes of practice issued by the Gambling Commission. - 1.4.
-The Council is aware that, in making decisions about premises licences it should aim to permit the use of premises for gambling in so far as it thinks it is: - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives and in accordance with the authority's statement of licensing policy - 1.5.
+- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.5.
+The Council will follow any regulations and statutory guidance issued in accordance with the Act and will have regard to any Codes of Practice issued by the Gambling Commission. - 1.6.
+When making decisions about applications for premises licences, the Council is bound by, and committed to, a statutory aim to permit gambling insofar as it considers that any application made:

+- Is in accordance with any relevant Code of Practice issued by the Gambling Commission; - Is in accordance with any relevant guidance issued by the Gambling Commission; - · Is reasonably consistent with the licensing objectives; and - Is in accordance with the Council's Statement of Principles - 1.7.
 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) require gambling premises to undertake a risk assessment taking into consideration their local information.
 Specific information about East Staffordshire Borough Council's Local Area Profile is detailed at Appendix E.